python/devguide/developers.rst

 - Added two new developers for the Summer of Code project.
 8 July 2005 by RDH.
 Andrew Kuchling will be mentoring Gregory K Johnson for a project to enhance mailbox.
-Brett Cannon requested access for Flovis Bruynooghe (sirolf) to work on pstats, profile, and hotshot.
+Brett Cannon requested access for Floris Bruynooghe (sirolf) to work on pstats, profile, and hotshot.
 Both users are expected to work primarily in nondist/sandbox and have their work reviewed before making updates to active code.